SD4DX Series of USB Controllers

 Similarly, these boards may be configured to operate in an NC (numerically controlled) process environment, through use of the SD4DNCRouter firmware option.
 This firmware tightly links the four motors together, providing for easy "exact straight line" and simplified arc/circle drawing.
 More information about the SD4DNCRouter firmware is available here.

-The SD4DX series is the upgrade to the SD4D product line which includes features from the SD4DEI, SD4DEU and the SD4DP products.
+The SD4DX series is the upgrade to the SD4D product line which includes features from the (retired) SD4DEI, SD4DEU and the SD4DP products.
 The SD4DX supports firmware enhancements that include user flash memory, greatly improved motion control when operating using the NC firmware, optional dual-DAC 0 to 5 volt outputs, as well as user-controlled 'memorization' of firmware settings.

 The SD4DX has the following key capabilities when using the SD4DPotRouter firmware: